xevg/google-nest-camera-proxy/README.md

 ## How Google Nest Cameras Work

-Unfortunately, Google does not let you just connect to an RTSP stream, or even and RTSPS string, and read your cameras.
+Unfortunately, Google does not let you just connect to an RTSP stream, or even an RTSPS string, and read your cameras.
 It is much more complicated than that.
 There are a few hoops that you have to jump through:
 1) Go through the Google Device Access Registration Process
 2) Get your Google Authentication Tokens
 3) Create your configuration files